• Play the sound file

 This is what we reporters call a portmanteau item, see? — I got Michael Moore, obesity, and a fire department all in one item.
 Unfortunately nobody's being sued and everyone's the same race, but look, I'm doing my best.

-Item: President Gurbanguly Berdymukhamedov of Turkmenistan has not been doing anything much this week, thus giving me no real excuse to say "Gurbanguly Berdymukhamedov" … but I've said it anyway.
+Item: President Gurbanguly Berdymukhammedov of Turkmenistan has not been doing anything much this week, thus giving me no real excuse to say "Gurbanguly Berdymukhammedov" … but I've said it anyway.
 Twice.

 Item: The Taser company of Scottsdale, Arizona has unveiled a new model that can stun three people at the same time.
 They say it will be a great boon to law enforcement officers trying to subdue unruly suspects.